HarowitzBlack/kemosabe/README.md

-# kemosabe - A rapid messenger bot development library(in progress)
+# kemosabe - A rapid messenger bot development framework(in progress)

 My computer keeps on hanging and is about to fuck up I guess.
 Therefore, before changing/updating my OS I thought about putting this on github and